wx-chevalier/Awesome-Lists-and-CheatSheets/AI/Toolkit/AI-Toolkit-List.md

 # StandML

 - [2019-A Tour of Standard ML #Series#](https://saityi.github.io/sml-tour/tour/00-00-welcome.html): The tour consists of a set of chapters, each intended to showcase different features of Standard ML.

+# Production

+- [2020-12 Factors of reproducible Machine Learning in production](https://blog.maiot.io/12-factors-of-ml-in-production/): The last two decades have yielded us some great understandings about Software Development.
+A big part of that is due to the emergence of DevOps and it’s wide adoption throughout the industry.